romebell/seirfx-621-curriculum/javascript/additional-topics/async-await.md

 console.log(users)
 ```

-notice how our fetchUsers functions retrieves users and returns them to our new variable users.
+notice how our fetchUsers function retrieves users and returns them to our new variable users.

 ## Resources